mrsimb/macrorecorder/README.md

 3. Press macro hotkey again, without typing any sequence

 # After you set up your hotkey combinations:
-1. Comment or delete "use('all')" line in "SETTINGS SECTION"
+1. Remove or comment "use('all')" in "SETTINGS SECTION"
-3. Type "use('your_customized_keyboard_id')"
+2. Type "use('your_customized_keyboard_id')"
-4. ID of triggered keyboard is shown in log form below, when you press any key.
+* ID of triggered keyboard is shown in log form below, when you press any key.

 # Known issues
 * Can't hold TAB, SHIFT, CTRL, ALT, they sent repeatly, due to LuaMacros limitations